cheetahlb/cheetah-tcp-timestamp-tofino/README.md

-# Stateless and Stateful Cheetah with TCP timestamps: P4-Tofino code
+# Cheetah with TCP timestamps: P4-Tofino code

 We implemented Stateless and Stateful Cheetah in P4 on the Tofino to load balancer TCP connections by storing the Cheetah cookie in the TCP timestamp option.